Tires play a big role in preventing hydroplaning. Drive carefully and check your tires to avoid losing control of your vehicle on wet roads.

 TREAD DEPTH

-More tire tread means more traction and control on the road.
+More tire tread generally means more traction and control on the road.
 As the tires wear out, they become less effective at channeling water that gets accumulated on the road.
 You can work to prevent uneven tire wear by rotating your tires regularly.

 TIRE PRESSURE